 Double Eagles in the U.S. Open Golf Tournament

 A double eagle is a score of 3-under-par on one hole of a golf course. ("Albatross" is the more common international term for this score; "double eagle" is the term used in the United States.)
 So to score a double eagle on a par-4, a golfer has to make a hole-in-one.
 On a par-5, a score of 2 is a double eagle.
+(Related: Albatross vs. double eagle — which term is correct?)

-We said above that the USGA has recorded three albatrosses in tournament history.
+We said above that the USGA has recorded four albatrosses in tournament history.
 We used that choice of words because the USGA itself acknowledges that its records are incomplete in this category ("records for ... double eagles are not available for all years," the USGA states in its U.S. Open records section).

 The List: U.S. Open Double Eagles